reselbob/seat-saver-grpc/README.md

 ## Running Seat Saver gRPC as a Docker-Compose API
 You can run Seat Saver gRPC using Docker Compose.
 The Docker Compose setup installs a local instance of MongoDB.
 In addition, it will bind MongoDB to Seat Saver gRPC automatically.
 You don't need to set any environment variables.
-The Docker Compose installation process does this for you immediately.
+The Docker Compose installation process does this for you automatically.

 **Step 1:** Clone the project from this GitHub repository as follows: